Product listings that misrepresent products being sold or set false expectations for customers are considered misleading and are prohibited.

 Product is a pair of shoes, but merchants only list the left or right shoe; or product is a deck of playing cards, but only half a deck is listed.

-How much is a “Misleading Listing” fine?
+How much is a “Misleading Listing” penalty?

 Does “Misleading Listing” refer to a product listing’s images, title, and/or description?